Iceland–Israel relations

-Iceland–Israel relations refers to the diplomatic relations between Iceland and Israel.
-Both nations are members of the Organisation for Economic Co-operation and Development and the World Trade Organization.
+Iceland–Israel relations refers to the diplomatic relations between Iceland and the State of Israel.
+Both nations are members of the Organisation for Economic Co-operation and Development, the World Trade Organization and the United Nations.

 History

 Early relations

-One of the first contacts between Iceland and the people of Palestine's region took place in the 1400s when Icelanders (then part of Denmark) partook in the Crusades.
 The first official relations between modern Iceland and Israel took place on 29 November 1947 when Iceland voted in favor for the Partition of Palestine which led to the creation of the State of Israel.
 In May 1948 Iceland recognized the State of Israel and established diplomatic relations.

-In September 1962, Israeli Prime Minister David Ben-Gurion traveled to Iceland on an official visit and met with Icelandic Prime Minister Ólafur Thors.
-In November 1964, Icelandic Prime Minister Bjarni Benediktsson paid a visit to Israel and met with Israeli Prime Minister Levi Eshkol.
+In September 1962, Israeli prime minister David Ben-Gurion traveled to Iceland on an official visit and met with Icelandic prime minister Ólafur Thors.
+In November 1964, Icelandic prime minister Bjarni Benediktsson paid a visit to Israel and met with Israeli prime minister Levi Eshkol.

-In May 1966, Icelandic President Ásgeir Ásgeirsson paid an official visit to Israel and addressed the Knesset.
+In May 1966, Icelandic president Ásgeir Ásgeirsson paid an official visit to Israel and addressed the Knesset.

 In September 1992, Israel and the European Free Trade Association (which includes Iceland) signed a free trade agreement.